 6. Missing Syllables Within a Word

-Children that say “bay” instead of “baby” may have an issue with a phonological understanding of words.
-If they miss out on a single syllable across multiple words, they may need speech therapy.
+Children who say “bay” instead of “baby” may have an issue with a phonological understanding of words.
+They may need speech therapy if they miss out on a single syllable across multiple words.

-What are the Types of Phonological Disorder in Children?
+What are the Types of Phonological Disorders in Children?

 While phonological disorders can emerge with multiple symptoms, you can broadly categorize them into two categories.
 It is best to consult with a doctor or speech therapist to understand the deeper causes of why your child may be displaying signs of a phonological disorder.